Before the Feeling, There Is a Sensation

 Why the same sensation can become two different feelings

-Here is the part that matters most for healing.
+Here is the part that matters most for healing, from researcher Lisa Feldman Barrett.

 For someone in chronic anxiety, or in pain that no one can explain, this is not a character flaw.
 It is a nervous system faithfully predicting danger from an old, unfinished experience — and building the feeling to match, again and again.